wohaco/despace/venera_13_14.md

 **Surface**

-Venera 14 landed at 13.055 °S 310.19 °E (about 950 km southwest of Venera 13) near the eastern flank of Phoebe Regio on a basaltic plain ([EVN‑006](venus.md)).
+Venera 14 landed at 13.055 °S 310.19 °E (about 950 ㎞ southwest of Venera 13) near the eastern flank of Phoebe Regio on a basaltic plain ([EVN‑006](venus.md)).

 The lander functioned for at least 57 min (the planned design life was 32 min) in an environment with a temperature of 465 ℃ and a pressure of 94 atm.
 Telemetry had been maintained by means of the Orbiter that carried signals from the Lander’s uplink antenna ([EVN‑092](venus.md)).